rust-lang/book/src/ch15-03-drop.md

 Rust automatically called `drop` for us when our instances went out of scope, calling the code we specified.
 Variables are dropped in the reverse order of their creation, so `d` was dropped before `c`.
-This example gives you a visual guide to how the `drop` method works; usually you would specify the cleanup code that your type needs to run rather than a print message.
+This example's purpose is to give you a visual guide to how the `drop` method works; usually you would specify the cleanup code that your type needs to run rather than a print message.

 ### Dropping a Value Early with `std::mem::drop`